thedemons/opentele/README.md

     client = await tdesktop.ToTelethon("newSession.session", CreateNewSession, api)

     # Although Telegram Desktop doesn't let you authorize other
-    # sessions on desktop client (or doesn't have that feature),
+    # sessions via QR Code (or it doesn't have that feature),
-    # it is still available for all platforms (APIs).
+    # it is still available across all platforms (APIs).

     # Connect and print all logged in devices
     await client.connect()